w3c/wg-effectiveness/process.md

 For more information, please see the [W3C Process Document](https://w3c.github.io/w3process/#introduction).

 ## Charter and Call for Participation
 All Working and Interest Groups have a Charter.
-Charters are developed by W3C Members and W3C Team (staff) members.
+Charters are developed by [W3C Members](#members) and [W3C team members](#the-w3c-team).
 Charters can be made at any time.

-When a new Charter is made the proponents (people writing the charter) make the Advisory Committee ([AC](#)) aware of the new charter through the [AC mailing list](#) list.
+When a new Charter is made the proponents (people writing the charter) make the Advisory Committee ([AC](#advisory-committee-ac)) aware of the new charter through the [AC mailing list](#) list.
 The AC reviews all new charters for a minimum of four weeks.

-After the AC has approved the Charter, the [Director](#) calls for participation in the group, inviting all AC members to join or nominate colleagues to join the group.
+After the AC has approved the Charter, the [Director](#the-director) calls for participation in the group, inviting all [AC members](#advisory-committee-ac) to join or nominate colleagues to join the group.

-Details on the Call for Participation and AC Appeals against a Working or Interest Group being created please see the [W3C Process Document](https://w3c.github.io/w3process/#cfp).
+For details on the Call for Participation and AC Appeals against Working or Interest Groups being created please see the [W3C Process Document](https://w3c.github.io/w3process/#cfp).

-### Charters
-Interest and Working Group Charters include information related to the scope of the group's work, duration of the group, the deliverable, time commitments, milestones and dependancies.
-IPR information is also included.
-Deliverables which are to becomes Recommendation Track documents are included with their titles, URLs, publication date and status.
-For a full list of items to be included in the charter please see the [W3C Process Document](https://w3c.github.io/w3process/#WGCharter).

 ### Charter Contents
 Group charters include the following information: